Yvand/Hugo-EntraCP/content/docs/how-to/configure-proxy.md

 If the SharePoint servers access to internet through a proxy, it must be configured for both EntraCP and Windows (for certificate validation).

+## Limitations

+Due to a limitation in .NET Framework 4.8, only HTTP proxies are supported.
+Setting a HTTPS proxy won't work, and will result in the following error:

+`[EntraCP] Unexpected error : Could not authenticate for tenant 'XXX.onMicrosoft.com': NotSupportedException: The ServicePointManager does not support proxies with the https scheme.`

 ## Configure the proxy for EntraCP

 In EntraCP, the proxy is set directly in EntraCP's configuration, there is no need to edit any web.config file.